Pet Sounds: Backing tracks

-Since the 1963 Surfer Girl sessions, Wilson had gradually integrated Spector's choice of studio musicians, a group later known as "the Wrecking Crew", into Beach Boys records.
-Regular participants included Hal Blaine (drums), Glen Campbell and Billy Strange (guitar), Al De Lory (piano), Steve Douglas (saxophone) Carol Kaye (Fender bass), Larry Knechtel (Hammond organ), Don Randi (piano), Lyle Ritz (upright bass), Ray Pohlman (bass and guitar), and Julius Wechter (percussion).
-He relied on studio musicians to execute his increasingly complex arrangements, particularly as the band members were frequently touring, with Pet Sounds marking the first Beach Boys project in which he almost exclusively used these musicians for the backing tracks.
-Carl, who sporadically contributed guitar parts during sessions, later reflected that the technical demands of the recordings had exceeded the group's collective abilities: "It really wasn't appropriate for us to play on those [Pet Sounds] dates—the tracking just got beyond us."
+Since the 1963 Surfer Girl sessions, Wilson had integrated Spector's studio musician group, later known as "the Wrecking Crew", into his records.
+Regular participants included Hal Blaine (drums), Glen Campbell and Billy Strange (guitar), Al De Lory (piano), Steve Douglas (saxophone), Carol Kaye (Fender bass), Larry Knechtel (Hammond organ), Don Randi (piano), Lyle Ritz (upright bass), Ray Pohlman (bass and guitar), and Julius Wechter (percussion).
+He relied on these musicians to execute increasingly complex arrangements, especially as the band members were touring.
+Pet Sounds marked the first Beach Boys project in which he almost exclusively used these musicians for the backing tracks.
+Carl, who sporadically contributed guitar parts during sessions, reflected that the technical demands of the recordings had exceeded the group's collective abilities.